Michel-Takla/webdevelop-1/README.md

     min-height: 100vh: --> it mean that element height should atleast that high and it may increase or decrease it depends on the content if needs more room.
  }

+.social-icons a {
+   padding-right: 30px --> it make the icons have aspace between each other.
+}